benswift/benswift.github.io/_posts/2021-11-11-the-role-and-value-of-cybernetics-today.md

 ---
+title: Livecoder-in-the-club as a system
-title: "Consider the livecoder: understanding and harnessing complex flows of ideas, software and humans"
+subtitle: understanding and harnessing complex flows of ideas, software and humans
 tags: cybernetics
 hidden: true
 ---